 Help make the world a better place through the improvement of software delivery.

-Software is eating the world: Each day, a little bit more of our society runs on code.
-The success of many businesses are defined more by the software they run than their end product.
-Through improving companies' software development capability, we are making the world a little bit better place every day.
+Software is eating the world: Each day, a little more of our society runs on code.
+The success of many businesses are constrained by the software they run, not just their end product.
+Through improving companies' software development capability, we are making the world a little bit better every day.